kmtos/BBA/README.md

 3) Change the paths on line 4 and 8 of SUBMIT.sh to the path of your current directory.

-4) Execute: ./analyze.sh bbanalyzer_cfg SUBMIT TEST 8nh  #TEST is just the name of whatever directory you want to use.
+4) Execute: ./analyze.sh bbanalyzer_cfg SUBMIT TEST yes 1nd  #TEST is just the name of whatever directory you want to use.

    	Notes:  bbanalyzer_cfg ->cfg file

 		SUBMIT -> script

 		TEST -> Name of Dir.
 Call it whatever you want

+		yes -> if you want all the output of the bJet matching, put yes, otherwise no.

 		8nh -> bsub queue